Proteus-Nell/Project-Thorn-Crown/README.md

 - Remove or rework methods that aren't being used.

 ## Addition: <br>
-- Completed
+- Completed:
     - Addition of Main Menu
     - Addition of toggleable info bar for next tetromino
     - Addition of transparent layer to indicate the location and position of the tetronimo when it lands.
     - Seamless transitioning between gameplay to menu
     - Addition of Pause Screen
-- Pending
+- Pending:
     - Addition of Settings [Volume, Difficulty, Sound, Etc]
     - Implementing full-screen & scaling UI elements.
 [Partially Done, abandoning full-screen implementation]
-- Haven't started
+- Haven't started:
     - Looking into SRS systems & more into Tetris
         - Addition of parrying & more forgiving gameplay
     - Possible Addition of history & lore of tetris